Wesleyan College Cluster

 In 1844 the school's name was changed to Wesleyan Female College and in 1917 the word "Female" was dropped as an anachronism.

-Wesleyan College stayed open through most of the Civil War, although it was forced to suspend classes for two weeks in 1864 and for two days in 1865.
+Wesleyan College stayed open throughout the Civil War, although it was forced to suspend classes for two weeks in 1864 and for two days in 1865.
 Refugees and family members boarded at the college, but classes continued.

 Points of interest at this Heritage Landmark: There is a marker at the site of the original campus, which is now the United States Post Office.
-The current campus is on 240 acres six miles north of the original location.
+The current campus is on 200 acres six miles north of the original location.
 The college is open to visitors.
 Willet Memorial Library displays various memorabilia related to the school's history.
+The renowned China Museum includes memorabilia from Wesleyan alumnae the Soong sisters, the first Chinese women in history to receive an American education: Soong Ai-ling (Madame H. H. Kung), class of 1909, Soong Ching-ling (Madame Sun Yat-sen), class of 1913, and Soong May-ling (Madame Chiang Kai-shek).

-Many of the college buildings are named in honor of Methodists, including Candler Alumnae Center, given in memory of the parents of Bishop Warren Candler, and the Porter Family Memorial Fine Arts Building, the gift of James Hyde Porter, Georgia Methodist philanthropist.
+Many of the college buildings are named in honor of Methodists, including Candler Alumnae Center, given by Judge John Slaughter Candler in memory of his parents.
+The Porter Family Memorial Fine Arts Building, Porter Gymnasium, and the Olive Swann Porter building were gifts of James Hyde Porter, Georgia Methodist philanthropist.

 Area attractions: John Wesley's American Parish and St. Simons Island are also in the South Georgia Annual Conference.
 Macon itself has a number of historical and cultural attractions.

 To visit: The marker at the site of the original campus is accessible during daylight hours.
-Visitors who wish to see the college buildings may arrange a guided tour by contacting the Library of Office of Admissions, Wesleyan College, 4760 Forsyth Road, Macon, GA 31297; 912-477-1110.
+Visitors who wish to see the current campus are welcome to visit: 4760 Forsyth Road, Macon, GA 31210; 800-447-6610.

 Location: Within the boundaries of the South Georgia Annual Conference, in Bibb County.
 4760 Forsyth Road, Macon.
 The original site of the college is just north of downtown Macon on U.S. 41.
 The present campus is six miles north of downtown Macon on Forsyth Road (US 41).

-Food and lodging: Visitors may be able to arrange guest lodging on the college campus.
+Food and lodging: Visitors may be able to arrange guest lodging on the college campus by calling (478) 757-5233.
 There are also numerous motels and restaurants in the city of Macon.

 Directions: The original site of the college is on US 41, 1/2 mile north of Macon's city center on College Avenue.